jryberg/nagios-plugins/README.md

 when APT was able to update the software database last time

 #### check_reboot-required
-Plugin for NRPE (Nagios Remote Plugin Executor) for Debian/Ubuntu to check if a reboot are required and also list packages that requires reboot
+Plugin for NRPE (Nagios Remote Plugin Executor) for Debian/Ubuntu and Red Hat/CentOS to check if a reboot are required and also list packages that requires reboot

 #### check_salt-minion
 Plugin for NRPE (Nagios Remote Plugin Executor) to end-to-end test